falaelcom/raw-profiler/README.md

     require("raw-profiler");
     __pfconfig({logger: __pf.FsLogger, logDelayMs: 4000});

-    //	will store the profiler output in the ~/__pflogs directory; will flush the output every 4 seconds
+    //	will use __pf.FsLogger and store the profiler output in the ~/__pflogs directory; will flush the output 4 seconds after a new entry has been enqueued to an empty log queue
+    //  with a constant flow of logging data, `logDelayMs: 4000` will effectively cause the file system logger to flush the accumulated data roughly every 4 seconds

 To create a file logger with custom params, use